tart-telescope/tools/README.md

 ![TART radio image](img/tart_udm_image.jpg)

-## Building
+## Using Docker

-For the moment, you can build locally.
-The command

-    make build

-Will create an apptainer application tart_tools.sif that can run any of the commands.
+The docker image for TART tools is public (the apptainer image is based on it).
+You can run it directly in docker

+    docker run -it ghcr.io/tart-telescope/tools tart2ms --help

+to run this on local files, you will need to mount the necessary directories.

 ## ToDo

-* Put the container on docker hub.
+* Stimela2 definitions for commands

 ## Changelog

 * March 2025.
 Initial commit.
+* 8 March.
+Move to public container on ghcr.io